pingidentity/pf-authn-js-widget/docs/redirectless.md

 ```
 ## Configuration object
 There are multiple options for creating the configuration object to initiate the redirectless flow:
+### Simple
-1. Create a configuration object that contains the `onAuthorizationSuccess` function and the required attributes (such as `client_id`, `response_type`, etc.) used by the internal authorization request function.
+Create a configuration object that contains the `onAuthorizationSuccess` function and the required attributes (such as `client_id`, `response_type`, etc.) used by the internal authorization request function.
+This option should support majority of deployments.
+### Advanced
+Create a configuration object that contains the `onAuthorizationRequest` and `onAuthorizationSuccess` functions.
+This option is for advanced use-cases.
+### OAuth 2.0 Device Authorization
-1. Create a configuration object containing the `onAuthorizationSuccess` function with the `flowType` attribute set to `PfAuthnWidget.FLOW_TYPE_USER_AUTHZ`.
-This configuration initiates the Authentication API Widget to interact with the OAuth 2.0 Device Authorization's User Authorization endpoint.
-Optionally, `user_code` attribute can be provided and passed to the user authorization endpoint as a query parameter.
-You can find more information about the Authentication API widget OAuth 2.0 Device Authorization configuration [here](#oauth-2.0-device-authorization).
+Create a configuration object containing the `onAuthorizationSuccess` function and a `flowType` attribute set to `PfAuthnWidget.FLOW_TYPE_USER_AUTHZ`.
+This configuration initializes the Authentication API Widget to interact with PingFederate's user authorization endpoint.
+Optionally, the `user_code` attribute can be provided.
+If provided, it is passed to the user authorization endpoint as a query parameter, which will trigger a state where the user must confirm the code (rather than having to enter it).
+An example is present [here](#oauth-20-device-authorization).
-1. Create a configuration object that contains the `onAuthorizationRequest` and `onAuthorizationSuccess` functions.

-Use option 1 for most deployments.
-Use option 2 for advanced use-cases.
+### Callback function descriptions

-### `onAuthorizationRequest` function
+#### `onAuthorizationRequest` function
 This callback function is called during the authorization request.
 It has no arguments and it's expected to return a JavaScript `Promise`, which completes the authorization request call to PingFederate.
 [PingAccess redirectless support](/docs/pingaccessRedirectless.md).